offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The book says that these are / are related to "type functions".
 I can't find much information on this or how to create new "type functions".
 ```

-Use the `requires` keyword immediately after the template to target a set of type parameters to a concept_TEMPLATE.
+Use the `requires` keyword immediately after the template to target a set of template parameters to a concept_TEMPLATE.

 ```c++
 template <typename T1, typename T2>